David Wright Will Return After Two-Year Absence, Play Final MLB Game On September 29

 The reason?

-According to MLB.com, that night will likely be the last time that legendary Mets third baseman David Wright plays a game in the majors.
+According to the MLB website, that night will likely be the last time that legendary Mets third baseman David Wright plays a game in the majors.
 Having been diagnosed with spinal stenosis in 2015, Wright’s condition since then has prevented him from returning to play in any consistent fashion.
 Since his diagnosis approximately three years ago, the third baseman has appeared in just 75 MLB games with his home team.

 In a struggle to hold back tears during a news conference held concerning his final activation due at the end of September, Wright made it very clear that his medical prognosis would almost certainly end his baseball career at the conclusion of the month.